openjdk/guide/src/index.md

       [[zgc]{.jbs-label}]{#zgc}
     </td>
     <td class="dictionary">
-      Used to indicate that an issue is related to ZGC.
+      Used to identify an issue in ZGC.
     </td>
   </tr>
 </table>